 The initial disk signature was taken immediately prior to installation of the product.
 A subsequent disk signature was taken immediately following a system reboot after product installation on the endpoint machine.
 This includes any files added as a result of a manual update carried out on the endpoint immediately after installation.
 Using OSForensics, we compared the two signatures and calculated the total additional disk space consumed by files that were new or modified during product installation.

 Benchmark 17 - Boot Time

-PassMark Software uses tools available from the Windows Performance Toolkit version 4.6 (as part of the Microsoft Windows 7 SDK obtainable from the Microsoft Website) with a view to obtaining more precise and consistent boot time results on the Windows 7 platform.
+PassMark Software uses tools available from the Windows Performance Toolkit (as part of the Microsoft Windows 10 ADK obtainable from the Microsoft Website).